konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | dataPath           | Path to the JSON string of the merged data to use in the data workspace   | Yes      | data.json            |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes since 2.0.0
+* Rename tagPrefix to floatingTag
+  * The optional parameter provided in RPA's data.images changes its name to clarify its meaning

 ## Changes since 1.2.0
 * Push to floating tags when tagPrefix is set
   * In addition to pushing to $prefix-$timestamp, we now also push to $prefix